OREGON REPERTORY SINGERS ARTISTIC STAFF

 Lennie Cottrell, Choir Manager

 Lennie is a conductor, educator, singer, and arranger.
 He is the Director of Choirs at Valley Catholic School in Beaverton, Oregon where he teaches middle and high school music, and the Choir Director at Lake Oswego United Church of Christ.
 Before moving to Portland in 2016, Lennie worked for the Chicago Children’s Choir as an In-School Conductor, teaching music and leading choirs of students grades three through eight throughout the city of Chicago.
 Lennie is the co-founder of Constellation Men’s Ensemble, a non-profit professional men’s chamber choir.
-An experienced singer, Lennie will sing with Cappella Romana in the ’18-19 season, and has performed with Chicago’s Music of the Baroque, and the Schola at Church of the Atonement.
+An experienced singer, Lennie sang with Cappella Romana in the ’18-19 season, and has performed with Chicago’s Music of the Baroque, and the Schola at Church of the Atonement.
 Lennie holds a Masters of Music in Conducting from Portland State University and a Bachelors of Music in Music Education from Northwestern University.
 Lennie has been ORS’ Assistant Conductor & Choir Manager since 2016.

 Naomi LaViolette, Accompanist